How To Hike The Solstice Canyon Trail In Malibu

 Solstice Canyon History

-The interesting part that sets Solstice Canyon Trail apart from other coastal hikes are the ruins that you can visit here.
+The interesting part that sets Solstice Canyon Trail apart from other coastal hikes is the ruins that you can visit here.

 About halfway into the trail, you will come across the ruins of Roberts Ranch House.
 This house was built by Fred Roberts and his wife Florence in 1952 as part of their dream to live in Solstice Canyon.
 The house was designed by a famous African American architect Paul R. Williams that designed homes for many Southern California celebrities.